wustlcse237sp20/project-myfrienddragon/README.md

 4) We plan to implement a Space Invaders game over that will display scoring information and ask the user if they wish to play again.

 5) We plan to implement minor UI improvements to the base game, including a food and love bar and an intermediate animation when the dragon evolves to the next state of life.

+6) We plan to implement continuous keyboard input so that the player does not have to keep tapping keys over and over again in Space Invaders.